Romania: Period of the Principalities and the Phanariot Era

-Early Modern Times and national awakening
+Early modern times and national awakening

 The Kingdom of Hungary collapsed, and the Ottomans occupied parts of Banat and Crișana in 1541.
-Transylvania and Maramureș, along with the rest of Banat and Crișana developed into a new state under Ottoman suzerainty, the Principality of Transylvania.
-Reformation spread and four denominations—Calvinism, Lutheranism, Unitarianism, and Roman Catholicism—were officially acknowledged in 1568.
-The Romanians' Orthodox faith remained only tolerated, although they made up more than one-third of the population, according to 17th-century estimations.
+Transylvania and Maramureș, along with the rest of Banat and Crișana, developed into a new state under Ottoman suzerainty, the Principality of Transylvania.
+The Reformation, initiated in Germany by Martin Luther in 1517, encouraged the rise of Protestantism, and four denominations—Calvinism, Lutheranism, Unitarianism, and Roman Catholicism—were officially acknowledged in 1568.
+The Romanians' Orthodox faith remained only tolerated, although they made up more than one-third of the population, according to 17th-century estimates.

 The princes of Transylvania, Wallachia, and Moldavia joined the Holy League against the Ottoman Empire in 1594.
 The Wallachian prince, Michael the Brave, united the three principalities under his rule in May 1600.
-The neighboring powers forced him to abdicate in September, but he became a symbol of the unification of the Romanian lands in the 19th century.
+The neighbouring powers forced him to abdicate in September, but he became a symbol of the unification of the Romanian lands in the 19th century.
 Although the rulers of the three principalities continued to pay tribute to the Ottomans, the most talented princes—Gabriel Bethlen of Transylvania, Matei Basarab of Wallachia, and Vasile Lupu of Moldavia—strengthened their autonomy.

 The united armies of the Holy League expelled the Ottoman troops from Central Europe between 1684 and 1699, and the Principality of Transylvania was integrated into the Habsburg monarchy.
 The Habsburgs supported the Catholic clergy and persuaded the Orthodox Romanian prelates to accept the union with the Roman Catholic Church in 1699.
+In the 18th century, Moldavia and Wallachia maintained their internal autonomy, but in 1711 and 1716, respectively, the period of the Phanariots began, with rulers appointed directly by the Porte from among the noble families of Greek origin in Constantinople.
+With the signing of the Ausgleich in 1867, Transylvania quickly lost its remaining political autonomy, being politically and administratively incorporated into the Kingdom of Hungary.
 The Church Union strengthened the Romanian intellectuals' devotion to their Roman heritage.
 The Orthodox Church was restored in Transylvania only after Orthodox monks stirred up revolts in 1744 and 1759.
-The organization of the Transylvanian Military Frontier caused further disturbances, especially among the Székelys in 1764.
+The organisation of the Transylvanian Military Frontier caused further disturbances, especially among the Székelys in 1764.

 Princes Dimitrie Cantemir of Moldavia and Constantin Brâncoveanu of Wallachia concluded alliances with the Habsburg Monarchy and Russia against the Ottomans, but they were dethroned in 1711 and 1714, respectively.
 The sultans lost confidence in the native princes and appointed Orthodox merchants from the Phanar district of Istanbul to rule Moldova and Wallachia.
 The Phanariot princes pursued oppressive fiscal policies and dissolved the army.
-The neighboring powers took advantage of the situation: the Habsburg Monarchy annexed the northwestern part of Moldavia, or Bukovina, in 1775, and the Russian Empire seized the eastern half of Moldavia, or Bessarabia, in 1812.
+The neighbouring powers took advantage of the situation: the Habsburg Monarchy annexed the northwestern part of Moldavia, or Bukovina, in 1775, and the Russian Empire seized the eastern half of Moldavia, or Bessarabia, in 1812.